 Geosyntec Consultants, Inc.

-Prior to joining Geosyntec, Heather worked at Battelle Memorial Institute, where she served in a program management role for the Environmental Services and Technologies (ESAT) and Environmental Security Technology Services (ESTS) indefinite delivery/indefinite quantity (ID/IQ) contracts with the Naval Facilities Engineering (NAVFAC) Expeditionary Warfare Center (EXWC).
+Before joining Geosyntec, Heather worked at Battelle Memorial Institute, where she served in a program management role for contracts with the Naval Facilities Engineering (NAVFAC) Expeditionary Warfare Center (EXWC).
 She also served as conference co-chair for multiple Battelle conferences, including the Eighth, Ninth, and Tenth International Conference on Remediation of Chlorinated and Recalcitrant Compounds; First International Symposium on Bioremediation and Sustainable Environmental Technologies; and Tenth International In Situ and On-Site Bioremediation Symposium.